 A long, proud history of honoring Roxbury’s past

 Historic pride and preservation efforts in Roxbury are hardly a new trend.
-Nearly 100 years ago, an impressive volume, “Picturesque Boston Highlands (Roxbury), Jamaica Plain and Dorchester,” offered an 1895 account of many areas that had then already endured as Roxbury landmarks.
+More than 100 years ago, an impressive volume, “Picturesque Boston Highlands (Roxbury), Jamaica Plain and Dorchester,” offered an 1895 account of many areas that had then already endured as Roxbury landmarks.

 Eustis Street Burial Ground

-The final resting place for Rev. John Eliot, the Warrens, the Dudleys and many other of Roxbury’s founders and leading citizens of the colonial era is one of the oldest cemeteries in New England.
+The final resting place for Rev. John Eliot, the Warrens, the Dudleys and many other of Roxbury’s founders and leading citizens is one of the oldest cemeteries in New England.
 It also includes 400 to 500 veterans of the French and Indian War.

 The Eliot Burial Ground, also known as the Eustis Street Burial Ground, had its first burial in 1633.
 The 1895 account mentions the oldest gravestone then standing dated to 1653.
 True history buffs may wish to see if it has lasted another hundred years.

 The 1895 history, written just a few years following Roxbury’s annexation to Boston, reflected what was already lingering resentment to annexation in its derision of the poor upkeep of the burying ground.
 “The present condition of this hallowed spot is a disgrace to the wealthy and cultured’ city within whose jurisdiction it now lies,” the text read, “and an indirect disgrace to the entire commonwealth of Massachusetts…”